D13GO-FG/D13GO-FG/README.md

 - In my previous role as a junior programmer, I used C#, ASP.NET, and SQL Server to create web applications.

 - I am currently looking for a position as a QA Automation Tester Engineer in a dynamic and challenging environment, where I can utilize my skills in test automation and development.

-- I am passionate about working with innovative companies that are focused on solving problems and creating a positive impact, and I am excited to find opportunities where I can contribute my knowledge and learn with the team.

 - I am eager to collaborate with companies that prioritize innovation and have a positive impact on their industry or community.
 I am excited to bring my knowledge and expertise to the team while also learning from my colleagues to create meaningful solutions together.